johnfelipe/ElSim/angular-client/README.md

-# AngularJS client boilerplate
+# AngularJS client

-With this starter template you are allowed to get/send data from/to the NodeJS API backend in this repository.
+This is the client part of the project.

 ## Separated files